Initify/initify.com/README.md

 ### 📄 License

-Solid Free is 100% free and open-source, feel free to use with your personal and commercial projects.
+initify Free is 100% free and open-source, feel free to use with your personal and commercial projects.

 ### 💜 Support